clhenrick/cartodb-tutorial/README.md

 ### Making a Thematic Point Map

-1. Use this tornado data: `http://acdmy.org/d/tornadoes.zip`
+1. Use this tornado data: `http://acdmy.org/d/tornadoes.zip` and import it as we did with the county data.

-2. Inspect data & convert columns damage to number and date to date format (because CSV)
+2. Inspect data.
+Because this data is in CSV format it stores all of our data types as strings.
+In order to use the numeric and date values in this data we need to convert the following columns' data types:
+    - convert `damage` to  number type
+    - convert `date` to date type

-3. Demo Wizard to show types of viz like Bubble Map, intensity, density map
+3. In the map view use the Visualization Wizard to show our data's `damage` value in different methods such as Bubble Map, intensity, density map, etc.

-4. Add labels
+4. (TO DO) Try adding labels to our map.

-5. Data Filtering, show how this gets translated to SQL.
+5. (TO DO) Data Filtering, show how this gets translated to SQL.

 ### Animating Geospatial Data with Torque

-1. Use the tornado data from above: `http://acdmy.org/d/tornadoes.zip`
+1. Use the same tornado data from above.

-2. Demo Torque option in the visualization wizard.
+2. Demo the Torque option in the Visualization Wizard.

 ### Making a Multi-Layered Data Cake

-- Combine datasets from last parts
+- Let's combine both datasets from the last parts into a new visualization.

-- demonstrate using PostGIS to count the number of tornadoes per county:
+- We can use PostGIS to count the number of tornadoes per county.
+Create a new column called `tornadoes_by_county` and give it a numeric data type.

+- Then in the SQL window run the following query ( this assumes your tornado data table is named `tornadoes`)

   ```
   UPDATE us_countries
-  	SET tornados_by_county =
+  	SET tornadoes_by_county =
   	(
   		SELECT count(1)
-  		FROM tornados
+  		FROM tornadoes
   		WHERE st_contains(us_counties.the_geom,tornados.the_geom)
   	)
   ```
+- That's it folks!

 ## Resources
 ### Learning
 - CartoDB [Map Academy](http://academy.cartodb.com/).
 Much of what we covered in this tutorial comes from here.
+- CartoDB [tutorials page](http://docs.cartodb.com/tutorials.html).
+Covers many more topics relating to GIS and web-mapping individually.
 - Intro to [using PostGIS with CartoDB](https://github.com/csvsoundsystem/nicar-cartodb-postgis/blob/gh-pages/README.md#postgis) by [Michael Keller](https://github.com/mhkeller)

 ### Reference